camunda/blog.camunda.org/content/post/2019/11/camunda-optimize-27-alpha1-released.md

 With this release, we've added the ability to copy entire Collections, including all Reports, Dashboards, and assigned Users.

-You can copy a collection directly from the homepage, or alternatively, from within the Collection.
+You can copy a Collection directly from the homepage, or alternatively, from within the Collection.

 {{< figure src="collection-copy.png" alt="Collections Copy">}}